 If you have ever listened to the Tim Ferris Show, or David Goggins’ motivational story, then it’s more than likely you have developed a particular taste for a good podcast and may be considering starting your own.
 The good news is that podcast listeners in America have been increasing substantially over the past few years and you may still be able to carve yourself a niche.
-The success will, however, rely on your presentation and the script you’re using.
+The success will, however, relies on your presentation, podcast script and at times, transcription.

 In 2020, podcast listeners are expected to grow to 103 million and that number is estimated to increase by 59% to 164 million by 2023.
 The icing on this cake is the fact that Boston Globe reported businesses spending $100 million on podcast ads.
 If you’ve got your podcast planning right, you can take a small piece of the $100 million pie if you get an excellent podcast script.
 This post will give you some insight on how to structure your podcast including sample scripts you can use to get started.